-Itacolomi is a result from Eller’s Ph.D. research into the early printing press in Brazil.
-The types used in a newspaper called Abelha do Itaculumy (see image above) were specifically the basis for this project.
+Itacolomi is a result from Eller’s Ph.D. research into the introduction of the printing press in Brazil.
+The types used in the Abelha do Itaculumy newspaper printed by Tipografia Patrícia de Barbosa (figure 01) were precisely the basis for this project.

-Like those Brazilian historical types, Itacolomi typeface was also intrinsically influenced by the models known as Scotch Romans, created in Scotland by Richard Austin and disseminated, mainly, by William Miller and Alexander Wilson between the 18th and 19th centuries.
+Like those Brazilian historical types, the Itacolomi typeface was also intrinsically influenced by the models known as Scotch Romans, created in Scotland by Richard Austin and disseminated, mainly by William Miller and Alexander Wilson, between the 18th and 19th centuries.

 Itacolomi is a personal interpretation, rather than a type revival.